Arrest Warrants in Tampa

 That juvenile will be processed and released so long as there is no outstanding adult “pick up order” and so long as that juvenile is not in a Maximum Risk or post Level 10 status.

-The detention of juveniles in Florida is governed by chapter 985, Florida Statutes.
+The detention of juveniles in Florida is governed by Chapter 985, Florida Statutes.
 See ch.
 985, pt.
 V, Fla.
 Stat.
-Part III of chapter 985 expressly states that the sole means by which a juvenile judge may take a child into custody is “[p]ursuant to an order of the circuit court issued under this chapter.” § 985.101, Fla.
+Part III of chapter 985 states that the sole means by which a juvenile judge may take a child into custody is “[p]ursuant to an order of the circuit court issued under this chapter.” § 985.101, Fla.
 Stat.

 Without a statutory exception contained in § 985.255(2), Fla.
 Stat., an order placing a child in detention must be based “primarily” upon at least one of those grounds and supported by a proper “risk assessment of the child.” § 985.245(1), Fla.
 Stat.
 (2007).

-Additionally, chapter 985 authorizes a juvenile court judge to hold a child in custody or “secure detention” prior to adjudication or disposition appears in section 985.037 of the Florida Statutes, where the legislature afforded the juvenile court “limit[ed]” powers to “punish [a] child for contempt for interfering with the court or with court administration, or for violating any provision of this chapter or order of the court relative thereto.” § 985.037(1), Fla.
+Additionally, chapter 985 authorizes a juvenile court judge to hold a child in custody or “secure detention” before adjudication or disposition appears in section 985.037 of the Florida Statutes, where the legislature afforded the juvenile court “limit[ed]” powers to “punish [a] child for contempt for interfering with the court or with court administration, or for violating any provision of this chapter or order of the court relative thereto.” § 985.037(1), Fla.
 Stat.

 HCSO Warrant Section